Forests Commission Victoria: Softwood and hardwood plantations

 Early foresters discovered that the physical properties of native forest hardwoods were unsuitable for some applications and plantation-grown softwoods offered the chance to replace expensive imports of Baltic Pine, Oregon and other timbers with domestic supplies.
 Several exotic softwood species had been trialled but Pinus radiata had been found that its growth in Victorian conditions was sufficiently promising for commercial planting to begin from 1880.

 Initially, the goals were simply to rehabilitate land cleared during the goldrush, provide timber and avoid cost and unreliability of imported timber, generate revenue and create jobs through local sawmills.
 Commercial financial returns became a more important objective following increased investment with the plantations expansion program.

-Planting was limited in the early years but accelerated from 1910, but unfortunately, large areas of the early plantings established in coastal areas between 1910 and 1930 failed due to the unsuitability of the sites.
+Experimental pine plantations were established under the stewardship of John Johnstone, the Victorian Superintendent of Plantations (and often overlooked founder of the forestry school at Creswick).
+These were at Frankston and Harcourt (1909), Wilsons Promontory (1910), Bright (1916), Port Campbell/Waarre (1919), Anglesea (1923) and Mount Difficult (1925).
+The largest plot was some 2,500 acres associated with the new McLeod Prison farm on French Island (1911).
+However, nearly all these plantings failed due to poor soil and site conditions, but valuable silvicultural lessons were learned.
+The earlier success of radiata pine had partly given rise to the fallacy that it could grow anywhere.

 Activity picked up once again in the 1930s with unemployment relief schemes during the Great Depression.
 The war years saw activity again fall away sharply while after the war there was a new focus on developing native forests in eastern Victoria owing to the conclusion of the 1939 fire salvage and to provide timber for post-war housing construction.
 However, the Strzelecki reforestation program got underway in the 1930s with planting of both softwoods and hardwoods on abandoned farmland.

 In 1949 the Commonwealth Forestry and Timber Bureau proposed a national planting program to make Australia more self-reliant in timber products after the shortages experienced during the war.
-The threat of introduced sirex woodwasp in the early 1950s and its eventual discovery on the Australian mainland in 1961 brought the softwood plantation program into question.
+The threat of introduced Sirex noctilio in the early 1950s and its eventual discovery on the Australian mainland in 1961 brought the softwood plantation program into question.
 However, quarantine and control measure was put in place.

 Separately in 1952 a private company, Softwood Holdings, began to establish its own plantations in South West Victoria.
 This was followed shortly after by construction of a new sawmill at Dartmoor in 1954 which drew logs from both government plantations and private sources.
 Associated Kiln Dryers (AKD) mill at Colac followed in 1954.
 It was a similar pattern across the border near Mt Gambier in South Australia and the beginning of what became known as the "green triangle".